uhmscore/uhmscore.github.io/facilities.md

 assessment of material chemistry, texture, and morphology and for nanodevice modifications.
 <br>

-<bf>Supporting Equipment:</bf> Other equipment in the Center to support materials science research includes a vacuum oven and soft-walled cleanroom
+<b>Supporting Equipment:</b> Other equipment in the Center to support materials science research includes a vacuum oven and soft-walled cleanroom
 with a Zeiss stereomicroscope, Nikon petrographic optical microscope, digital camera and image capture software, and a Leica Ultracut EM
 UC7 ultramicrotome for embedded sample preparation of thin sections for TEM/STEM analysis.